Joining Dr. Rosens’s Practice

-Once you are registered as a patient of Dr. Herriot’s, CW Health is pleased to offer you the services of Courtney Zaikos, our Physician Assistant.
-Courtney, in conjunction with the clinic’s doctors, will be able to attend to any health problems that may arise between now and your initial appointment with Dr. Herriot.
+Once you are registered as a patient of Dr. Rosen’s, CW Health is pleased to offer you the services of Courtney Zaikos, our Physician Assistant.
+Courtney, in conjunction with the clinic’s doctors, will be able to attend to any health problems that may arise between now and your initial appointment with Dr. Rosen.

 You can call the clinic at 416-463-1500 to book an appointment with Courtney anytime.

 Patients of Dr. Hobart Leung, Dr. Nora Al-Saraf and Dr. Janani Bodhinayake who would like access to their medical records may contact Records Management at 1-800-775-0093 or www.recordsregistry.ca .

 Dr. Leung’s letter to patients, including a link to request your records, can be found at www.drhobartleung.com .

 Dr. John Goodhew, MD, AAHIVS

 John hails from Halifax, Nova Scotia where he attended Dalhousie University Medical School after receiving his Bachelor of Science degree in Mathematics.
 He then completed his post-graduate medical education at the University of Toronto.

 Since this time, he has been in private general practice.
 In addition to his general practice, John has developed an expertise in the care and treatment of people living with HIV.
 He also provides specialized care to Toronto’s transgendered community.

 John is an accredited member of the American Academy of HIV Medicine and is a long-term supporter of The AIDS Committee of Toronto and The Toronto PWA Foundation.